 If you moved and your child is due for a Texas Health Steps checkup, you can go to any Texas Health Steps provider that offers these services.
 You must show your Medicaid ID card and Superior ID card before you receive services.
-Have the doctor call Superior for authorization.
 The phone number to call is on the back of your Superior ID card.
 Report your new address as soon as possible to the local HHSC office and Superior Member Services at 1-844-590-4883.